 Although Union SWCD designs ponds, we cannot suggest businesses to construct them or keep a contractor list.
 It is up to the landowners to contact a business they wish to construct the pond.

-NRCS Conservation Practice Standard - Pond 378
+NRCS Conservation Practice Standard - Pond (code 378)

-Ditches are constructed to give water someplace to go, especially during or immediately after times of heavy rain or melting snow.
+Ditches are constructed to give water someplace to go, especially during or immediately after heavy rain or melting snow.
 Depending on the weather, it is normal for ditches to alternatively be saturated with water and dry.
 High levels of rain within a short time frame will cause high water levels in ditches.
 Over a short period of time, ranging from hours to several days, high water levels will recede naturally.
 There are two main types of ditches seen in Union County:

 These ditches are placed alongside paved roads used by vehicles.
 They are there for the purpose of conveying water off of the road to keep them safe to drive on.
 Jurisdiction over construction, maintenance, improvements, and other activity in roadside ditches lies with the Ohio Department of Transportation, the Union County Engineer, and the Township depending on whether the road it borders is a state, county, or township route, respectively.
 Please contact those agencies for inquiries regarding roadside ditches.